stoxy/stoxy/docs/source/index.rst

 STOrage proXY (STOXY)
 =====================

-Stoxy is a web storage server talking `CDMI protocol`_.
+Stoxy is a web storage server exposing a common interface (`CDMI protocol`_) for accessing multiple data source backends.
 It's a continuation of a `CDMI-Proxy`_ project building on top of a `Twisted`_, `OMS`_, ZCA and ZODB.

-Stoxy supports CRUD operations for data objects and containers.
+Stoxy supports read-write operations for data objects (aka files) and containers (aka folders) and integrates with the following backend systems:

+Support for additional backend systems is on-going, for tutorial for adding new backends, see below.

 Source code
 -----------